Skip to main content

 If you don't want to use espanso as a Systemd service, you can also start it in unmanaged mode with espanso start --unmanaged.
 Keep in mind that Espanso will not start automatically when running in unmanaged mode, so you will need to do so manually.

-If you are using a non-US keyboard layout, you'll need to specify its "code" into the $CONFIG/config/default.yml file as follows:
+If you are using a non-US keyboard layout (and some US variants), you'll need to specify its "code" into the $CONFIG/config/default.yml file as follows:

 # For example, this is what I use for the Italian layout